InnerSourceCommons/InnerSourceLearningPath/trusted-committer-article.md

     - Make it easy to run and test the SW locally
 - As a TC, I have to make sure there is someone in the community who is available to answer questions of users and potential contributors.
-- Actively publishing a list of "Newbie Tasks" to actively solicit contributions, rather than waiting for them to happen.
 - Also make it clear that non-code contributions are welcome, such as writing documentation, organizing events or creating artwork.
+- In addition to these "passive" means to facilitate contributions, a TC also actively helps with that
+    - Publishing a list of "Newbie Tasks" and actively solicit contributions rather than waiting for them to happen.
+    - TCs are expected to actively help new contributors to finish their PRs if they would not be able to do so, otherwise.
 - Gig-Marketplace as a good example of how to do this.

 ## Uplevelling Community Members

 - identifying talent
-- encouraging growth
+- encouraging growth, e. g. by assigning challenging tasks to contributors
 - mentoring community members (e. g. during PRs)

 ## Advocating The Communities Needs